grimme-lab/qc2-teaching/doc/apps-ex.rst

       rmsd <tpss-geometry> <mp2-geometry>

-5. Calculate singlepoint energies with the hybrid functional B3LYP-D3/def2-TZVP and with MP2/def2-TZVP.
+5. Calculate single-point energies with the hybrid functional B3LYP-D3/def2-TZVP and with MP2/def2-TZVP.
 Use the TPSS-D3 geometries and thermal corrections to calculate the reaction enthalpies.

-6. Calculate singlepoint energies with the double hybrid B2PLYP-D3/def2-QZVP and with CCSD(T)/def2-QZVP.
+6. Calculate single-point energies with the double hybrid B2PLYP-D3/def2-QZVP and with CCSD(T)/def2-QZVP.
 Use the TPSS geometries and thermal corrections to calculate the reaction enthalpies.
 Keep in mind that you have to run an SCF first with ``ridft``.
    Afterwards, use ``ricc2`` for the double-hybrid and ``ccsdf12`` for the coupled cluster